digiltd/oh-rtd-test/Z-Wave-Binding.md

-Documentation of the Z-Wave binding Bundle for the Snapshot release.
+Documentation of the Z-Wave binding Bundle.

 ## Introduction